IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

 The can also include extra parameters that the executing of the rule depends on, like stop can only be pressed when start is already pressed.

+The buttons to manage the game state are configured in this sections.
+The front-end has output component `gameState` which keeps track of state of the game.
+The button event conditions can depend on the `gameState` and the actions should alter the `gameState`.

+The `gamestate` can have several states, which can be defined through the config.
+Important states are: `opgestart`, `in spel`, `gepauzeerd` and `gestopt`, but more states can be used.

+An example for `stop` and `start` are given below.

+##### example
+      "button_events": [
+        {
+          "id": "start",
+          "description": "Als het spel start, moeten alle rode leds aan gaan en de groene uit", "limit": 1,
+          "conditions": {},
+          "actions": [
+            {
+              "type": "timer",
+              "type_id": "timer2",
+              "message": [
+                {
+                  "instruction": "start"
+                }
+              ]
+            }
+            {
+              "type": "device",
+              "type_id": "front-end",
+              "message": [
+                {
+                  "instruction": "setState",
+                  "component_id": "gameState",
+                  "value": "in spel"
+                }
+              ]
+            }
+          ]
+        },
+        {
+          "id": "stop",
+          "description": "Als het spel stopt, moeten alle lichten uitgaan", "limit": 1,
+          "conditions": {
+            "operator": "AND",
+            "list": [
+              {
+                "type": "device",
+                "type_id": "front-end",
+                "constraints": {
+                  "component_id": "gameState",
+                  "comparison": "eq",
+                  "value": "in spel"
+                }
+              }
+            ]
+          },
+          "actions": [
+            {
+              "type": "timer",
+              "type_id": "general",
+              "message": [
+                {
+                  "instruction": "pause"
+                }
+              ]
+            },
+            {
+              "type": "device",
+              "type_id": "front-end",
+              "message": [
+                {
+                  "instruction": "setState",
+                  "component_id": "gameState",
+                  "value": "gestopt"
+                }
+              ]
+            }
+          ]
+        }
+      ]

 ### Rules
 Rules are defined by: